 Football Violence and Implications for Employers

-Six British fans were jailed for between one and three months on Monday, 13 June for their part in the Marseille violence, while on Tuesday, 14 June 24-year-old Birmingham City supporter Daniel Warlow was given a five-year football banning order for his part in the disorder on Friday, June 10.
-Read my Top Tips to Football Violence and Implications for Employers.
+Six British fans were jailed for between one and three months on Monday, 13 June 2016 for their part in the Marseille violence, while on Tuesday, 14 June 2016 24-year-old Birmingham City supporter Daniel Warlow was given a five-year football banning order for his part in the disorder on Friday, 10 June 2016.
+Tis post is therefore about Football Violence and Implications for Employers

 What should an employer do if an employee is detained in police custody due to alleged football hooliganism and is unable to attend work?

 If an employee is unable to attend work because they are detained in police custody due to alleged football hooliganism the employer should attempt to find out as much as possible about the situation, including the likely length of absence and the nature of the alleged offence.
 Assuming that the employee is released after a short period and returns to work the employer should hold a meeting with them to find out more, namely whether or not the employee has been charged, and, if so with what.
 The employee should be given the opportunity to state their version of events.
 Although the absence was unauthorised it is unlikely to be reasonable for the employer to take disciplinary action against the employee if they were unable to attend work due to the detention, particularly if there is no charge or the charges are minor.
 However, the employer may elect not to pay the employee for the period of absence.

 If the absence is likely to be prolonged because the employee has been charged with a serious offence and is remanded in custody, it is advisable for the employer to keep them “on the books” pending the full trial.
 The employer may elect not to pay the employee during the absence because they will be unable to perform the employment contract.

 Can an employer fairly dismiss an employee because they have a criminal conviction for football hooliganism?